Arts Curriculum Resources and competitive grants under the Arts in Education program.

 The Arts in Education program

-For questions or information about Arts in Education contact:
+For questions or information about Arts in Education Staff contact:

 Integrated Literacy & Art 9 Academic Literacy 10 Binghamton High School Throughout this Webquest, you will examine the following ideas: How do you define literacy?
 How can this definition of literacy be used in your other classes?
 What literacy skills are important in your life overall?
 How do you, and other students, use literacy strategies and skills in life outside of school?